vitiral/wake/DESIGN.md

 - **pkgInfo**: the manifested root package requirements (i.e. globals resolved).
 - **locked**: this is a map of `pkgName: pkgReq` objects.
-This is used to prevent unsecure packages from being included (which the package manager may also take care of by itself) as well as enabling "freezing" local application builds for the purpose of usability or debugging.
-The package manager must merge any use of these packages.
+This is used to prevent unsecure packages from being included (which the Package Manager may also take care of by itself) as well as enabling "freezing" local application builds for the purpose of usability or debugging.
+The Package Manager must merge any use of these packages.
 - **signatures**: these are used for signing packages for trust.
 They are an object of `pkgName: signature` where `signature` is the **signature** object.
-  Every package used must have a signature, although this process is typically integrated with the package manager via the `getSignatures` method, a user can also specify them explicitly.
+  Every package used must have a signature, although this process is typically integrated with the Package Manager via the `getSignatures` method, a user can also specify them explicitly.
 - **credentials**: this is unspecified object that the pkgManager should understand and can be used for verifying that the user has appropriate access